gregbkr/kubernetes-ansible-logging-monitoring/README.md

 ### 2.4 See logs in kibana

-Check logs coming in kibana, you just need to refresh, select Time-field name : @timestamps + create Load and view the dashboard: management > Saved Object > Import > dashboard/elk-v1.json
+Check logs coming in kibana, you just need to refresh, select Time-field name : @timestamps + create

+Load and view your first dashboard: management > Saved Object > Import > dashboards/elk-v1.json

 # 3. Monitoring with prometheus & grafana